medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Overview-HospitalNotification-codes-FHIR.md

 It is an overview of how values in the FHIR resources ‘Encounter’, ‘Provenance’ and ‘Patient’ together form the composite understanding.

-The original code on the left reflects the content of the use case, then follows the explanatory text in Danish and English.
+The original code on the left reflects the content of the use case and then follows the explanatory text in Danish and English.
 The last 4 columns reflect the values from the 4 elements from ‘Encounter’, ‘Provenance’ and ‘Patient’.

 Comments to the table:
 * If there are two values in the Encounter.class column, the value depends on what value the previous message with Encounter.class had.
-The only exception is when a patient change hospital stay type from ‘emergency´ (EMER) to ‘inpatient’ (IMP).
+The only exception is when a patient changes hospital stay type from ‘emergency´ (EMER) to ‘inpatient’ (IMP).
-* ”current activity” describes that the activity from the previous message must be use.
-For example, if a patient is admitted for a hospital stay-admission, and dies during the admission, the element Provenance.activity must in both messages be ‘admit- inpatient’.
+* ”current activity” describes that the activity from the previous message must be used.
+For example, if a patient is admitted for a hospital stay admission, and dies during the admission, the element Provenance.activity must be ‘admit-inpatient’ in both messages.
 * “previous status” describes that the status from the previous message must be used.
-This is relevant in cases where a death notification has been sent by a mistake.
+This is relevant in cases where a death notification has been sent by mistake.
 For example, if Encounter.status was ‘onleave’ before the status was changed to ‘finished’, the status must be changed to ‘onleave’ again.
 * If a patient dies, it must be noted in the element Patient.deceased.
 In this case, the element must be ‘true’.
 <br><br>